HomeworldSDL/HomeworldSDL/README.md

 After installing the game, you should find the [required assets](#asset-checklist) in `~/.local/share/Steam/steamapps/common/Homeworld/Homeworld1Classic/Data`.
 Put them to `$ASSETS_FOLDER`.

+##### macOS

+To setup either the data from the original or remaster.
+Please place the data assets into 'Library/Application Support/Homeworld' or, if you are using Raider Retreat, place them in the same destination folder except to use 'Raider Retreat' instead of 'Homeworld'.

 ## Compiling from source

 If you have [Nix] installed, just run: